initialcapacity/freshcloud/README.md

 * [Concourse](https://ci.{your-domain})

 That's a wrap for now.
-Continue to our [Applications](README_APPS.md) to learn how to deploy application pipelines to your new cluster.
+Continue to our [Applications](README_APPS.md) page to learn how to deploy application pipelines to your new cluster.